• Skip to primary navigation

 Defining Effort

 I teach 5th grade through 12th only two hours per week.
 (Mon & Tues 5th-6th, then 7-8th, then 9-12th).
 It is difficult to get a lot done with such minimal time but we ‘mostly’ work hard.
-I grade based on 1) following instructions and 2) effort.
+I grade based on 1) Following instructions and 2) Effort.
 Effort includes craftsmanship and creativity.
-A student being careful, thoughtful and/or creative shows effort of craftsmanship and the students understand this.
+A student being careful, thoughtful, and/or creative shows effort of craftsmanship and the students understand this.

-Students grades also include their sketchbooks which is 1/4 of their overall grade.
+Student grades also include their sketchbooks which is 1/4 of their overall grade.
 Sketchbooks are homework although they all use them at the beginning of classes for a warm-up.

 We sometimes use the “glow” “grow” method of critiquing each other’s work which looks promising for increasing effort.